Mark S. Weiner

 Professor of Law and Sidney I. Reitman Scholar

-Professor Weiner received his A.B. from Stanford University, where he graduated with honors and distinction and was elected to Phi Beta Kappa.
-He holds a J.D. from Yale Law School and a Ph.D. in American Studies from Yale University, where he was awarded a Jacob K. Javits Fellowship from the U.S. Department of Education, a Samuel I. Golieb Fellowship in Legal History from New York University School of Law, and a dissertation fellowship from the Mrs. Giles Whiting Foundation.
+Professor Weiner holds a J.D. from Yale Law School and a Ph.D. in American Studies from Yale University, where he was awarded a Jacob K. Javits Fellowship from the U.S. Department of Education, a Samuel I. Golieb Fellowship in Legal History from New York University School of Law, and a dissertation fellowship from the Whiting Foundation.
+He received his A.B. from Stanford University, where he graduated with honors and distinction and was elected to Phi Beta Kappa.

-Professor Weiner has been named the 2009/2010 Chancellor’s Distinguished Research Scholar at Rutgers University, Newark.
+Professor Weiner was the 2009/2010 Chancellor’s Distinguished Research Scholar at Rutgers University–Newark.
 In the fall of 2009, he was a Fulbright Fellow at the University of Akureyri, Iceland.

 The Rule of the Clan: What an Ancient Form of Social Organization Can Teach Us About Modern Law and Culture (Farrar, Straus and Giroux, 2013).